-- Viperidae, containing venomous vipers such as rattlesnakes
+- Viperidae: Contains venomous vipers, such as rattlesnakes

-- Elapidae, containing venomous elapids such as coral snakes, mambas, and cobras
+- Elapidae: Contains venomous elapids such as coral snakes, mambas, and cobras

-There are some highly venomous colubrids in the world, but they do not live in the US.
-For example, the boomslang is a dangerous colubrid living in Africa.
-It is hypothetically possible that, in other parts of the world, venomous colubrids could potentially crossbreed with nonvenomous colubrids.
+There are some highly venomous colubrids in the world, but they do not live in the U.S. For example, the boomslang is a dangerous colubrid living in Africa.
+It is hypothetically possible that, in other parts of the world, venomous colubrids could crossbreed with non-venomous colubrids.
 However, there has been no scientific documentation of such an event.

 Can Rattlesnakes Breed with Bullsnakes?

-If you live in a part of the country that has wild bullsnakes (also known as gopher snakes) and rattlesnakes, you may have heard that the two species can interbreed, producing a venomous bullsnake lookalike.
-Could this be true?
+If you live in a part of the country that has wild bullsnakes (gopher snakes) and rattlesnakes, you may have heard that the two species can interbreed, producing a venomous bullsnake lookalike.

 Genetically, bullsnakes and rattlesnakes are about as similar as bears are to raccoons.
 While the two species have similarities, they are far too different to be able to breed.
 Even if a bullsnake tried to mate with a rattlesnake, they would not be able to produce viable embryos.

-So, how did this rumor start?
-Bullsnakes are examples of Batesian mimics: they have evolved to mimic rattlesnakes when threatened, to ward off predators.
+How did this rumor start?
+Bullsnakes are Batesian mimics: they have evolved to mimic rattlesnakes when threatened, to ward off predators.
 Usually, bullsnakes have narrow, oval-shaped heads.
-When confronted, however, they can flatten out their heads to a triangular shape and vibrate their tails like a rattlesnake.
-It’s possible that somebody saw this display, and concluded that the snake was some sort of hybrid.
+When confronted, they can flatten out their heads to a triangular shape and vibrate their tails like a rattlesnake.
+It’s possible that somebody saw this display and concluded that the snake was some sort of hybrid.

-If you ever spot a bullsnake in the wild, you have no reason to fear it.
-However, because of their similarity to rattlesnakes, we’d still recommend staying away.
-After all, it might only take one mistaken identity to give you a bite that would send you to hospital.
+If you ever see a bullsnake in the wild, you have no reason to fear it.
+However, because of their similarity to rattlesnakes, we’d still recommend keeping a safe distance.